hjhimanshu01/counter-simple-react-app/Readme.md

 State is considered to be an object consisting of an array of 3 different counters each managed separately.

-# commands to run the server locally :
+# Commands to run the server locally :

 npm install